MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 ## Required permissions for the Microsoft 365 Defender experience

-The Defender for Identity experience is now [available in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).
-To get the required permissions, follow these steps:
+To access the Defender for Identity experience in [in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md), you need the following required permissions:

-- For Defender for Identity alerts, activities, and security assessments in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles and Microsoft Cloud App Security internal roles.
-The required Cloud App Security roles are **Global admin**, **Security reader**, and **Compliance admin.** For details, see [Microsoft Defender for Identity integration prerequisites](/cloud-app-security/mdi-integration#prerequisites).
+- For Defender for Identity alerts, activities, and security assessments in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles or Microsoft Cloud App Security internal roles.
+For details, see [Microsoft Defender for Identity integration prerequisites](/cloud-app-security/mdi-integration#prerequisites).

+    >[!NOTE]
+    >The currently supported Cloud App Security roles are **Global admin**, **Security reader**, and **Compliance admin.**

-- For onboarding and managing Defender for Identity settings in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles, and that you're a member of the relevant [Azure AD Azure ATP groups](#types-of-defender-for-identity-security-groups).
+- For onboarding and managing Defender for Identity settings in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles, and that you're a member of the relevant [Microsoft Defender for Identity Azure AD groups](#types-of-defender-for-identity-security-groups).

 ## See Also